HOME RATES ABOUT SERVICES VIDEO BLOG CONTACT ME TEAM

 2. Standard Insurable: 20% down payment or more, less than $1 million property value, amortization 25 years or less, the cost of CMHC default mortgage insurance is paid by the lender; therefore, rates are a little bit higher to cover their costs.

 3. Conventional Uninsured: 20% down payment or more, property value can be more than $1 million, amortization can be more than 25 years.
-ALL REFINANCED MORTGAGES AND MORTGAGES ON RENTAL PROPERTIES are conventional uninsurable.
+ALL REFINANCED MORTGAGES and many rental properties are conventional uninsurable.

 4. Alternative: 20% down payment or more, property value can be more than $1 million, amortization can be more than 25 years, qualifying ratios can be higher and credit score can be lower.
 Alternative rates are about half of one percent to three percent higher than conventional depending on the file.
 There is generally a lender and or broker fee deducted from the mortgage at the time of closing.